Zhi Xiong: Life

 Zhi Xiong was a descendant of one of the Yuezhi tribes in Central Asia.
 He joined Shi Le in 305, after the latter had just established himself as a bandit with support from Ji Sang.
 Like many who joined him, he became one of Shi Le's Eighteen Riders.
 In 309, after Shi Le occupied Julu and Changshan commanderies, Zhi Xiong was made one of his "talon and teeth" (爪牙) along with Kong Chang, Kui An, Tao Bao and Lu Ming (逯明).

 Zhi Xiong followed Shi Le to attack Jiankang in 312.
 The campaign was going badly for Shi Le as storms, famines and diseases was deteriorating his numbers.
 He gathered his generals to discuss their next move.
 Zhi Xiong and Kong Chang suggested to Shi Le that they carry out a night raid on Shouchun and break through Danyang.
 Shi Le applaud their bold idea but did not think it had proper strategy to it.
 In the end, he followed Zhang Bin and subverted his plans from conquering Jiankang to conquering Yecheng.

 Along the way, he came across the Administrator of Ji, Xiang Bing (向冰) at Fangtou (枋頭, in modern Hebi, Henan).
 Prior to that, Shi Le's army was already suffering from famine to the point of resorting to cannibalism, and Shi Le worried that Xiang Bing may finish them off.
-With advice of Zhang Bin, Shi Le sent Zhi Xiong and Kong Chang to Wenshi Crossing (文石津, around present-day Yanji County, Henan), where they were tasked in capturing boats from Shi Le's army to cross.
+With advice of Zhang Bin, Shi Le sent Zhi Xiong and Kong Chang to Wenshi Crossing (文石津, around present-day Yanjin County, Henan), where they were tasked in capturing boats from Shi Le's army to cross.
 They brought back the boats, allowing Shi Le to properly battle Xiang Bing and capturing him.